 Agencies who supply staff to the School must also complete the pre-employment checks which the School would otherwise complete for its staff.
-Again, the School requires confirmation that these checks have been completed before an individual can commence work at the School.
+Again, the School requires confirmation from the agency that these checks have been completed before an individual can commence work at the School.